-House prices in WC1X, Islington
+House prices in WC1X, London

-The median home in WC1X, Islington has sold for £1,020,600 over the last three years — well above the ~£290,000 England & Wales average.
+The average house price in WC1X, London over the last three years is £1,100,782, with a median sold price of £1,020,600 — well above the ~£290,000 England & Wales norm.

-Sold prices in WC1X, Islington
+Sold prices in WC1X, London

 Based on 211 sales recorded in the last three years (HM Land Registry).